nmmichalak/novum_R_ganum/learn_r_for_psychology_research_a_crash_course/learn_r_for_psychology_research_a_crash_course.md

 ```
 ## [1] 0
 ```

+> * I think this is counterintuitive.
+You're reading the current sentence from left to right.
+That's how I think code should read like: how you read sentences.
+Forget this "read from the inside out" way of coding for now.
+You can learn the "read R code inside out" when you have time and feel more motivated to learn harder things.
+I'm assuming you don't right now.

 ## functions
 > "A function is a piece of code written to carry out a specified task; it can or can not accept arguments or parameters and it can or can not return one or more values."
 Functions **do** things for you. **Source:** https://www.datacamp.com/community/tutorials/functions-in-r-a-tutorial#what